nnikolov3/chatMe/README.md

 #### `src/services/document/`:
 - **pdf_processor.py:**
   - `VisionPDFProcessor`: Converts PDF documents into text using OCR for image-based content and direct text parsing for text-based PDFs.
+The initial step of OCR involves converting PDFs to images.
+After processing, these images are removed to save space.
 This is the initial step for RAG, preparing documents for embedding.

 - **vector_processor.py:**
   - `VectorProcessor`: Converts processed text into vector embeddings, stored in ChromaDB, facilitating RAG by enabling efficient content retrieval based on similarity.